-Collagen might contribute to promoting healthy skin, but it alone cannot do so.
-If you think only taking a collagen supplement will help you achieve the skin of your dreams, then you will be disappointed.
+Collagen may contribute to healthy skin, but it cannot do so all by itself.
+You will be disappointed if you think only a collagen supplement will help you achieve the skin of your dreams.

 Diseases Caused By Collagen Deficiency

-Lupus includes collagen deficiency symptoms such as shortness of breath, headaches, chest pain, stroke, recurrent miscarriages, mouth ulcers, and dry eyes.
+Lupus symptoms include shortness of breath, headaches, chest pain, stroke, recurrent miscarriages, mouth ulcers, and dry eyes.

-Scleroderma includes symptoms such as hardening and thickening of the skin, coughing, breathing difficulties, wheezing, diarrhea, joint pain, acid reflux, and also numbness in hands and feet.
+The symptoms of scleroderma include hardening and thickening of the skin, coughing, breathing difficulties, wheezing, diarrhea, joint pain, acid reflux, and numbness in the hands and feet.

-This type of arthritis includes collagen deficiency symptoms such as joint pain, stiffness, inflammation of the connective tissues, dry mouth, dry eyes, and also the thinning of the blood vessels along with the inflammation in the lining of the heart.
+The symptoms of collagen deficiency arthritis include joint pain, stiffness, inflammation of the connective tissues, dry mouth, dry eyes, thinning of the blood vessels, and inflammation in the heart’s lining.

-Temporal Arteritis includes collagen deficiency symptoms such as scalp sensitivity, headaches, vision loss, and jaw pain.
+This condition includes symptoms of collagen deficiency, such as headaches, loss of vision, and jaw pain.

-The given below are genetic diseases caused by the deficiency of collagen, so their symptoms will also be different in different people.
-But the most common symptoms include fatigue, fever, muscle weakness, body aches, skin rashes, and joint pains.
+The following are diseases caused by the deficiency of collagen, so their symptoms will also vary from person to person.
+However, the most common symptoms are fatigue, fever, muscle weakness, body aches, skin rashes, and joint pain.

 - Ehlers-Danlos syndrome